theofidry/filesystem/README.md

 This is a tiny wrapper around the [Symfony filesystem].
 It provides:

-- A new class `FileSystem` (extending the Symfony one) which has a few more methods.
+- An interface `FileSystem` that contains all the methods from the Symfony public API and a few additions.
+- A class `NativeFileSystem` implementing `FileSystem`.
+- A readonly implementation `ReadOnlyFileSystem`.
+It can be used to either do no write operation or to bailout on write operations.
+Note that for a better read/write API, a library such as [Flysystem] is recommended.
-- A `FS` static class for when you are not interested of using dependency injection for your filesystem layer.
+- A `FS` static class for when you are not interested of using dependency injection for your filesystem layer or for usage within tests.
+- A `SplFileInfoFactory` utility to create a Symfony Finder `SplFileInfo` instance without using `Finder`.
 - A PHPUnit `FileSystemTestCase` which lets you easily write a file-system dependent test.
+- An immutable builder `SplFileInfoBuilder` to easily create a dummy Symfony Finder `SplFileInfo` instance.

+## Why the utilities for the Symfony Finder `SplFileInfo`?

+`Symfony\Component\Finder\SplFileInfo` distinguish itself from `SplFileInfo` in two ways:

+- Files found by a finder are relative to the root directory.
+Hence, the relative path and pathname.
+- The `::getContents()` method.

+Sometimes you are not interested in the relative path API part at all, but using `SplFileInfo` would be too annoying due to the missing `::getContents()` method.

 ## Usage